V-Sekai/manuals/71 Decisions/71.18 Rejected 18/20221016-v-sekai-view-replication.md

 	    flags:  2 bytes (16-bit) [optional, to modify the usage of the reserved field and for future feature expansion.]
 	    value:  n bytes (n-bit) [required, variant of the past property and current property, which must be the same for both properties.
 Uses var_to_bytes_with_objects.]
-	timestamp:  8 bytes (64-bit) [reserved, assigned by the leader before journalling] } = n bytes (n CPU cache lines)
+	timestamp:  8 bytes (64-bit) [reserved, assigned by the leader before journaling] } = n bytes (n CPU cache lines)
 ```